okta/okta-developer-docs/packages/@okta/vuepress-site/docs/guides/password-import-hook/get-submitted-credentials/index.md

 ---
-title: Get Submitted Credentials
+title: Get submitted credentials
 ---

 We now need to get the values of `data.credential.username` and `data.credential.password` from the request received from Okta.
-These are the credentials submitted to Okta by the end user who is trying to sign in.
+These properties contain the credentials submitted by the end user who is trying to sign in.

 <StackSelector snippet="get-submitted-credentials"/>